Ongwenhui/PlaybackPi/README.md

 - <code>playmasker</code> is called when name == 'AMSS1'.
 It plays the top masker from the predictions.
 - <code>playfixedmasker</code> is called by default if name =/= any of the above.
 It plays the name of the masker at the gain specified by the 'gain' column in the CSV.
 This function is called for all other scenarios (random ARAUS, top ARAUS, bird_prior, water_prior, silence30s).
+(Note: There will be a delay before the maskers are played for <code>play4maskers</code> and <code>play2maskers</code>.
+This is because the code is generating the 4 channel audio data on the spot).

 ## Evaluation
 After the initial 30s playback of the masker is done, the evaluation phase will begin after the audio prompt.
 During the evaluation, the previous masker will be played